I think we all agree we want to save Household’s Energy Use

 There are two reasons for reducing your energy usage:

-- Saving the environment – the less energy you use the lower the amount of fossil fuels being pulled from the planet.
+- Saving the environment – the less energy you use the lower the number of fossil fuels being pulled from the planet.
 Of course, many energy providers are moving towards more green energy sources.

 - Money – saving money benefits you directly and is a great motivator for anything!